Skip to Content

 Additionally, sample recovery rates can vary and are generally lower when sorting rare populations.
 As a positive selection process, FACS often requires starting with a larger number of cells.
 The process can also induce stress on cells, which may cause apoptosis and affect their viability for subsequent experiments.

 Preparing samples can be time-consuming, requiring scientists to carefully stain cells with fluorescent antibodies—a precise and controlled procedure that ensures high specificity and prevents non-specific binding.
 Furthermore, the cost of FACS can be prohibitive.
 The equipment is expensive to purchase and maintain, and it requires trained personnel to operate.
-This investment is significant and can be a barrier for smaller laboratories or institutions with limited budgets.
+This significant investment can be a barrier for smaller laboratories or institutions with limited budgets.

 FACS Research Applications